 - In a small saucepan, combine remaining 8 ounces white chocolate and the shortening.
 Cook and stir over low heat until melted.
 Dip half of each cookie into chocolate, allowing excess to drip off.
 If desired, roll dipped edge in nonpareils and/or edible glitter.
-Place cookies on waxed paper until chocolate is set.
+Place cookies on parchment or waxed paper until chocolate is set.

 Layer cookies between waxed paper in an airtight container; cover.
 Store at room temperature for up to 3 days or freeze for up to 3 months.